-Inflammation of the vein is termed as phlebitis.
+Inflammation in the vein is termed phlebitis.
 The condition may be due to various reasons.
 The reasons include injury and trauma to legs, underlying diseases, and prolonged immobility.
-Inflammation of vein with a clot is known as deep vein thrombosis or thrombophlebitis.
+Inflammation of a vein with a clot is known as deep vein thrombosis or thrombophlebitis.
 Diagnosis is done by physical examination and imaging techniques.
-Here you can know the causes and treatment options for inflammation of vein.

 What Is Thrombophlebitis?

 Thrombophlebitis, inflammation of the vein with a clot, is a serious condition.
 In this condition, a clot is formed inside the blood vessels due to the inflammatory process.
 Legs are generally the site for thrombophlebitis.
 It may either be superficial thrombophlebitis of deep vein thrombophlebitis.
 Deep vein thrombophlebitis occurs deep into the muscles and is also known as deep vein thrombosis.
 Medical attention is required in cases of thrombophlebitis of any type.
 Thrombophlebitis, if left untreated, may lead to serious complications.

 Thrombophlebitis is a serious and life-threatening condition.
 Thrombophlebitis may result in the following complications;

 1. Post-phlebitic Syndrome

 Post-phlebitic syndrome is a group of symptoms that occurs months or years after developing deep vein thrombosis.
 Patients with this condition experience pain, swelling, and heaviness in the lower extremities.

 Clot is present and lodged in a particular part of the vessel.
 If the clot dislodged and traveled to the vessel of another organ, the process is known as thromboembolism.
 Blocking of vessels of lungs by clot results in a serious life-threatening condition known as pulmonary embolism.